-- Build with flood-resistant materials to ease clean up and reduce damage. - Consider working with a licensed contractor to raise electrical and HVAC systems above the 100 year flood level mark. - Keep computers, electronics, and important files raised at least three feet off the floor. - Consider working with a licensed plumber to install a back flow valve to prevent sewage backup.
+- your insurance agent to ensure adequate protection. - Build with flood-resistant materials to ease clean up and reduce damage. - Consider working with a licensed contractor to raise electrical and HVAC systems above the 100 year flood level mark. - Keep computers, electronics, and important files raised at least three feet off the floor. - Consider working with a licensed plumber to install a backflow valve to prevent sewage backup.